 As an adult living with Chronic Obstructive Pulmonary Disorder (COPD), you can get support from our community lung health programs.

-There are three community lung health programs offering services at more than 16 sites across Champlain.
+There are three community lung health programs offering services at more than 25 sites across Leeds, Lanark, Grenville, Renfrew Counties and the Champlain region.
 Click here to find a location close to you.

 The lung health programs provide a range of services including assessment, education and development of a COPD action plan, as well as follow-up care.
 Some locations also offer an exercise program called pulmonary rehabilitation.

 At the program, you will be supported by a team of Certified Respiratory Educators.
 At a lung health education session, topics discussed may include: when to seek help; inhalers/puffers; COPD action plans; smoking cessation; nutrition and physical activity; reducing anxiety and stress; and advance care planning.

 To access a community lung health program, your healthcare provider can complete the referral form and fax it to 613-774-7235 (Toll-free: 1-833-384-9993).
 The central intake staff will connect you with the services you need.